Hope For Justice

 Hope For Justice aims to:

-- RESCUE - our specialist Investigators identify victims of human trafficking, build bridges of trust with them and remove them from situations of exploitation.
+- RESCUE - our specialist Investigators rescue victims of modern slavery through pro-active investigations, building bridges of trust, and removing them from situations of exploitation.

 Established: November 2008